naitikrt678/qare-admin-portal/README.md

 - **Analytics**: Interactive charts and graphs for appointment analytics
 - **Routing**: React Router DOM 6.30.1

-### For Patients
-1. Access the patient portal
-2. Book appointments with doctors
-3. Track status of appointments
-4. Receive updates on appointment progress

 ### For Healthcare Administrators
 1. Login to admin dashboard
 2. View all patient appointments